BoringBoredom/UEFI-Editor/README.md

 - ### Item visibility control

   - Make sure the parent forms are visible when targeting a setting.
 Use the top-right navigation to travel upwards.
   - If one method doesn't work, try the other one.
 Using both at the same time can cause issues.
 It varies from UEFI to UEFI.
+Try modifying `Access Level` first.
   - #### Suppress If

     - A `Suppress If` opcode hides nested items if the condition is true.
 The presence of a `Suppress If` opcode doesn't always mean the condition is true.
 However, if it is, you can remove the suppression by unchecking the offset.